6Morpheus6/pinokio-wiki/README.md

 If Visual Buildtools fails with the **context:68:3** error, it often happens due to a partially preinstalled version or not enough disk space on your system drive.
 There are 3 ways to fix this:

-> Make sure to have at least 15 GB space on your system drive
+> Make sure you have at least 15 GB space on your system drive

 #### 1.)
 Uninstalling Visual Studio